Yang Zhu

-Yang Zhu (/ˈjɑːŋ ˈdʒuː/; 楊朱 (杨朱, Yáng Zhū, Yang Chu); 440–c.360 BC), also known as Yang Zi or Yangzi (Master Yang), was a Chinese philosopher during the Warring States period.
+Yang Zhu (/ˈjɑːŋ ˈdʒuː/; 楊朱 (杨朱, Yáng Zhū, Yang Chu); 440–c.360 BC), also known as Yangzi (Master Yang), was a Chinese philosopher during the Warring States period.
 An early ethical egoist alternative to Mohist and Confucian thought, Yang Zhu's surviving ideas appear primarily in the Chinese texts Huainanzi, Lüshi Chunqiu, Mengzi, and possibly the Liezi and Zhuangzi.
 He founded the philosophical school of Yangism.

-The philosophies attributed to Yang Zhu, as presented in Liezi, clash with the primarily Daoist influence of the rest of the work.
+The philosophies attributed to Yang Zhu, as presented in the Liezi, clash with the primarily Daoist influence of the rest of the work.
 Of particular note is his recognition of self-preservation (weiwo 為我), which has led him to be credited with "the discovery of the body".
-In comparison with other Chinese philosophical giants, Yang Zhu has recently faded into relative obscurity, but his influence in his own time was so widespread that Mencius (孟子) described his philosophies along with the antithetical ideas of Mozi (墨子) as "floods and wild animals that ravage the land".
+In comparison with other Chinese philosophical giants, Yang Zhu has recently faded into relative obscurity, but his influence in his own time was so widespread that Mencius described his philosophies along with the antithetical ideas of Mozi as "floods and wild animals that ravage the land".

 Views

 Mencius's view of Yang Zhu

-According to Mencius, “Yang’s principle is, ‘Each for himself’—which does not acknowledge the claims of the sovereign.
-Mo's principle is, ‘To love all equally’—which does not acknowledge the peculiar affection due to a father.
+According to Mencius, "Yang's principle is, 'Each for himself'—which does not acknowledge the claims of the sovereign.
+Mo's principle is, 'To love all equally'—which does not acknowledge the peculiar affection due to a father.
 To acknowledge neither king nor father is to be in the state of the beast.
-If their principles are not stopped, and the principles of Confucius set forth, their perverse speaking will delude the people, and stop up the path of benevolence and righteousness”.
+If their principles are not stopped, and the principles of Confucius set forth, their perverse speaking will delude the people, and stop up the path of benevolence and righteousness."

-Mencius criticized Yang Zhu as one “who would not pluck a hair from his body to benefit the world.”
-However, Yang Zhu emphasized that self-impairment, symbolized by the plucking of one's hair, would in no way lead to others’ benefit.
+Mencius criticized Yang Zhu as one "who would not pluck a hair from his body to benefit the world."
+However, Yang Zhu emphasized that self-impairment, symbolized by the plucking of one's hair, would in no way lead to others' benefit.
 Although he would not toil for others, he would not harm them for personal gain or advantage, which should be avoided as external to one's nature.

-Yang Zhu taught, “If everyone does not harm a single hair, and if everyone does not benefit the world, the world will be well governed of itself.”
+Yang Zhu taught, "If everyone does not harm a single hair, and if everyone does not benefit the world, the world will be well governed of itself."
 In other words, everyone should mind their own business, neither giving nor taking from others, and be content with what he has, and in that way one will be happy and also contribute to the welfare of the world.
 When personal interests conflict with collective interests or national interests, more respect and protection of personal interests should be taken.
 On the surface, this seems to be unfavorable to society and the collective, and it is also the most vulnerable to questioning and criticism.
 In fact, on the contrary, this has safeguarded both personal interests and social interests.
 Because the foundation of society exists for people, not people to exist for society.